gmatrangola/ProtoBLE/README.md

 This Project has an easy to use Dual License setup.
 Feel free to use the GPL License here for prototyping, internal demos, and derivative GPL Projects.
-However, there is a very inexpensive Commercial License avaialble at http://electrazoom.com that you can use in your own money making schemes.
+However, there is a very inexpensive Commercial License available at http://electrazoom.com that you can use in your own money making schemes.